Willy Brandt: Social assistance

 There was determined, by statutory regulation issued in February 1970, the category of persons most seriously disabled "to whom, with regard to maintenance aid, an increased demand (50% of the appropriate rate) is being conceded, and, within the scope of relief in special living conditions: a higher rate of nursing aid".
 In 1971, the retirement age for miners was lowered to 50.
 An April 1972 law providing for "promotion of social aid services" aimed to remedy, through various beneficial measures (particularly in the field of national insurance and working conditions), the staff-shortage suffered by social establishments in their medico-social, educational and other work.
-A bill to harmonize re-education benefits and another bill relating to severely disabled persons became law in May and September 1972 respectively.
+A bill to harmonise re-education benefits and another bill relating to severely disabled persons became law in May and September 1972 respectively.
 In 1972, winter payments for construction workers were introduced.

 To assist family planning and marriage and family guidance, the government allocated DM 2,232,000 in 1973 for the payment and for the basic and further training of staff.
-A special effort was also made in 1973 to organize the recreation of disabled persons, with a holiday guide for the disabled issued with the aid of the Federal Ministry of Family and Youth Affairs and Health in order to help them find suitable holiday accommodation for themselves and their families.
-From 1972 to 1973, the total amount of individual aids granted by Guarantee Fund for the integration of young immigrants increased from 17 million DM to 26 million DM.
+A special effort was also made in 1973 to organise the recreation of disabled persons, with a holiday guide for the disabled issued with the aid of the Federal Ministry of Family and Youth Affairs and Health in order to help them find suitable holiday accommodation for themselves and their families.
+From 1972 to 1973, the total amount of individual aids granted by the Guarantee Fund for the integration of young immigrants increased from 17 million DM to 26 million DM.
 Under a law passed in April 1974, the protection hitherto granted to the victims of war or industrial accidents for the purpose of their occupational and social reintegration was extended to all disabled persons, whatever the cause of their disability, provided that their capacity to work had been reduced by at least 50%.